Amarnath Yatra Medical Health Advisory

-pocket a note containing the name/addresses/mobile telephone number of a member of your group with whom you are travelling.
+pocket a note containing the name/addresses/mobile telephone number of a member of your group with whom you are traveling.
 You must also carry your Yatra Permit and any other In case any member of your group is missing you must seek the immediate assistance of the Police and also have an announcement made on the Public Address System at the Yatra Camp.

 - 12.You should provide all possible help to your fellow Yatris, traveling with you, and perform the pilgrimage with a pious mind.